KernFerm/dns-flush-scripts/CONTRIBUTING.md

-if you want to contribute you `MUST` follow this example below
+# If you want to contribute you `MUST` follow this example below

+# Must sign off on all projects

+thanks
+bubbles the dev

 @echo off